 How to Apply

-Students enrolled in ELP can earn a Specialist High Skill Major in the Environment that includes a special seal on their graduation diplomas.
+Students enrolled in ELP can earn a Specialist High Skills Major Environment that includes a special seal on their Ontario graduation diplomas.
 The SHSM is a Ministry approved program focused on skill development, experiential learning activities, sector-specific training and "reach-ahead" opportunities at Fanshawe College and Western University.
+It is possible to obtain the SHSM Environment seal without completing ELP.
+See Mr. Van Lieshout for more details.

 Training opportunities for students in the ELP includes first aid with a wilderness focus, CPR Level C, AED training, WHMIS, hike leadership, GPS certification, canoe paddling techniques, Leave No Trace awareness, habitat restoration skills and species identification.